d3/d3-hierarchy/README.md

 <a name="pack_padding" href="#pack_padding">#</a> <i>pack</i>.<b>padding</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-hierarchy/blob/master/src/pack/index.js#L38 "Source")

-If *padding* is specified, sets this pack layout’s padding accessor to the specified number or function or returns this pack layout.
+If *padding* is specified, sets this pack layout’s padding accessor to the specified number or function and returns this pack layout.
 If *padding* is not specified, returns the current padding accessor, which defaults to the constant zero.
 When siblings are packed, tangent siblings will be separated by approximately the specified padding; the enclosing parent circle will also be separated from its children by approximately the specified padding.
 If an [explicit radius](#pack_radius) is not specified, the padding is approximate because a two-pass algorithm is needed to fit within the [layout size](#pack_size): the circles are first packed without padding; a scaling factor is computed and applied to the specified padding; and lastly the circles are re-packed with padding.

 <a name="packSiblings" href="#packSiblings">#</a> d3.<b>packSiblings</b>(<i>circles</i>) [<>](https://github.com/d3/d3-hierarchy/blob/master/src/pack/siblings.js "Source")